FMSoftCN/HybridOS-Lite/README.md

 libgthread-2.0.so         5 KB
 libgomp.so              162 KB

-// essential libraries
-libjpeg.so              305 KB
+// essential libraries for MiniGUI libjpeg.so              305 KB
 libz.so                 100 KB
 libpng16.so             170 KB

-// essential libraries for MiniGUI libpixman-1.so          575 KB
+libpixman-1.so          575 KB
 libharfbuzz.so          839 KB
 libharfbuzz-subset.so   112 KB